1. Home

 a vintage green Swedish hanky displayed in a vintage copper creamer

-Draped over a Vintage Book.
+Vintage Handkerchiefs Draped Over a Vintage Book.

-For a minimal yet feminine look on the mantel, I placed a sage green book.
+For a minimal yet feminine look on the mantel, I used a sage green book down as a base.
 Then, I draped a white hanky with scalloped edges over it, making sure that some of the book color could still be seen.
-The milk glass banana stand filled with Tulips ties the whole look together.

 a vintage hanky draped over a vintage book on a mantel